tlanh/karuta/docs/02-security.md

 throughout the code base, Spring Security is used to handle this.

 Inside services or controllers, you can find annotations that restrict the ability for a user to execute a whole method.
-These annotations are:
+They are divided in two different categories ; the regular annotations:

 * `@PreAuthorize`
 * `@IsAdmin`